MarcArmbruster/WeakEventAggregator/README.md

 - Thread-safe

-Event types are all classes that implements the (empty) IEvent interface

-EvantArgs (Payloads) are all classes that implements the (empty) IPayload interface
+Event types are all classes that implements the (empty) IEvent interface EvantArgs (Payloads) are all classes that implements the (empty) IPayload interface

-For a detailed description see:
-See [README.md](https://github.com/MarcArmbruster/WeakEventAggregator/blob/master/README.md) file for any details about the WpfCommandAggregator.

 ## Example
 Creating an instance